 Provide administrative and marketing support to the Downtown Development Authority, including the potential pursuit of purchasing and either renovating or selling tax-reverted properties in the DDA District.

-Continue the process of community and stakeholder engagement for the planned reconstruction of 9 Mile Road in 2022 and 2023, including consideration of a potential road diet, new decorative light fixtures, traffic calming, parking solutions and other ‘downtown’ type improvements.
+Continue the process of community and stakeholder engagement for the planned reconstruction of 9 Mile Road in 2023 and 2024, including new decorative light fixtures, traffic calming, parking solutions and other ‘Main Street' improvements.